-- (i) [deleted] - (ii) The SRA's powers override any confidence or privilege between you and the client. - (iii) The SRA's monitoring and investigation powers are exercised by Forensic Investigations. - (iv) The SRA will normally give a brief statement of the reasons for its investigations and inspections but not if the SRA considers that there is a risk that disclosure could: - (a) breach any duty of confidentiality; - (b) disclose, or risk disclosure of, a confidential source of information; - (c) significantly increase the risk that those under investigation may destroy evidence, seek to influence witnesses, default, or abscond; or - (d) otherwise prejudice or frustrate an investigation or other regulatory action.
+- (i) The SRA's powers override any confidence or privilege between you and the client. - (ii) The SRA's monitoring and investigation powers are exercised by Forensic Investigations. - (iii) The SRA will normally give a brief statement of the reasons for its investigations and inspections but not if the SRA considers that there is a risk that disclosure could: - (a) breach any duty of confidentiality; - (b) disclose, or risk disclosure of, a confidential source of information; - significantly increase the risk that those under investigation may destroy evidence, seek to influence witnesses, default, or abscond; or - (d) otherwise prejudice or frustrate an investigation or other regulatory action.

-Part F - Accountants' reports
+Part 6: Accountants' reports

-Rule 35 - Delivery of accountants' reports
+Rule 32:Delivery of accountants' reports

-(1) If you have, at any time during an accounting period, held or received client money, or operated a client's own account as signatory, you must deliver to the SRA an accountant's report for that accounting period within six months of
+32.1 Subject to rule 32.1A, if you have, at any time during an accounting period, held or received client money, or operated a client's own account as signatory, you must:-

+(a) obtain an accountant's report for that accounting period within six months of the end of the accounting period; and